DaanBoertien/Human-Connection/_team/daan-van-der-weele.md

     Getting the most out of teams, that's what I'm about.
     The core of the matter is crucial: what is really going on?
   uitleg: >-
     Time and again, I am curious and simultaneously moved by the undercurrents in the collaboration among all those wonderful people regarding structure, processes, and behavior.

-    Then, I confidently implement the necessary interventions because I know they will truly work: often a combination of structure, processes, people, and IT.
+    Then, I confidently deploy the necessary interventions because I know they will really work: often a combination of structure, processes, people, and IT.
 I also describe it as “managing the white spaces”.

-    Sometimes I provide solutions, and sometimes I deliberately don't; in one case, I really push forward, and in another, just a conversation is more than enough.
+    Sometimes I provide solutions, and sometimes I deliberately don't.
+Sometimes I really push hard amd sometimes a gentle conversation is more than enough.

-    Lovingly and confrontingly, I help guide a team in the right direction, and each time I am amazed by both the increased productivity and the enhanced happiness of the team members.
+    Lovingly and confrontationally, I help guide teams in the right direction, and each time I am amazed by both the increased productivity and the enhanced happiness of the team members.
   card_title: Time for action?
   soundbites: "Daan in short: "
-  soundbites_text: Connecting, working with what is present at the moment, an eye for the human aspect, technical and hands-on
+  soundbites_text: Connecting, working with what is present at the moment, having
+    an eye for the human aspect, technical and hands-on
 ---